Communication Complexity of Exact Sampling under R\'enyi Information: Preliminaries and Contributions Summary

 satisfies

 where $\alpha = \frac{1}{t + 1}$.
 Moreover, there exists a uniquely decodable binary code $\mathcal{C}$ such that

 \end{proposition} We note that while Campbell's original proof was for $X$ with finite alphabet, it can easily be extended to the case of a countably infinite alphabet.
 For simplicity, we will often refer to $L(t)$ as just the Campbell cost. $L(t)$ is a nondecreasing function of $t$, and is strictly increasing in $t$ unless all the lengths $n_x$ are equal.
-As a result, if $X$ takes countably infinite values and not all the lengths $n_x$ are equal, then $L(t) \to \infty$ as $t \to \infty$.
-If $X$ is finite-valued, then $L(t) \to \max_{x \in \mathcal{X}} n_x$.
+As a result, if $X$ has an infinite support, then $L(t) \to \infty$ as $t \to \infty$.
+If $X$ is finite-valued, then $L(t) \to \max_{x \in \mathcal{X}} n_x$ as $t \to \infty$.

 R\'enyi also defined the divergence of order $\alpha$ between probability distributions $P$ and $Q$, $D_\alpha(P||Q)$, as